RLabNYC/Rlab_FaceTracking_fuse/RUNSCRIPT.md

 # Running Python

 Once you open the script editor there should be a MEL tab and a Python tab.
-Open the MEL and just copy and paste the code below into the maya script editor
+If not you can hit the "+" on the far right of the tabs and select "Python".
+Open the Python tab and just copy and paste the code below into the maya script editor

 ![mayascript eiditor](https://i.ibb.co/bBt5vZV/Screenshot-105.png)